 Ensuring that staff members (including sessional staff) leaving the University (including for extended periods of leave), hand over all records to another appropriate member of academic staff or the faculty office.

-The DVCA will resolve student appeals regarding an ADE's decision to fail a student who has not provided sufficient evidence of exceptional circumstances leading to that student not attending a requested deferred examination.
+The DVC will resolve student appeals regarding an ADE's decision to fail a student who has not provided sufficient evidence of exceptional circumstances leading to that student not attending a requested deferred examination.

 Faculty Assessment Board